pongasoft/glu/docs/manual/src/main/sphinx/source/easy-production-setup.rst

 Easy Steps
 ----------
 If you are trying out glu and you want to be up and running quickly (especially in a distributed environment) without digging too much into the details of all possible ways of configuring glu), then simply follow these quick and easy instructions.
-Otherwise simply skip to :ref:`easy-propduction-setup-detailed-steps`.
+Otherwise simply skip to :ref:`easy-production-setup-detailed-steps`.

 * create a folder to generate all glu distribution (feel free to change!)::